 Send us files with automatic sample submission

-If you’re connected to the cloud with cloud-delivered protection, you can send suspicious sample files to Microsoft to check them for potential threats.
-Microsoft will notify you if you need to send additional files—and alert you if a requested file contains personal information.
+If you’re connected to the cloud with cloud-delivered protection, you can have Defender automatically send suspicious files to Microsoft to check them for potential threats.
+Microsoft will notify you if you need to send additional files, and alert you if a requested file contains personal information so you can decide whether or not you want to send that file or not.

 Tamper Protection defends your security settings